 We collect information about you when you register with us or purchase one of our online products or services.
 We also collect information when you voluntarily complete customer surveys, provide feedback, participate in competitions or opt-in to receive emails from us.
 Website usage information is collected using cookies.

 We collect information about you to process your orders, manage your account and, if you agree, to email you with articles aimed at improving professional development or emails about other products and services we think may be of interest to you.

 Sterling Chase will not share your information for marketing purposes with any third-party organisation.

 We may collect the following information:

-- The client’s name, job title, employer and industrial sector of employment.
+- Your name, job title, employer and industrial sector of employment.

-- Demographic information such as postcode, preferences and interests.
+- Demographic information, such as your postcode, preferences and interests.

 - Internal record keeping.